 And I will glorify Your name forevermore.

 i.
 Again, this shows that David understood that this amazing God cared for him.
-This same majestic God, whom all nations will worship and glorify, will hear the plea from one poor and needy man (Psalm 86:1) who asks, “Teach me Your way, O LORD.”
+This same majestic God, whom all nations will worship and glorify, will hear the plea from one poor and needy man (verse 1) who asks, “Teach me Your way, O LORD.”

 ii.
-It also shows a subtle shift in the Psalm.
-In the first section (86:1-7) David desperately cried out for help.
-In doing so, he though deeply about who God is and what He does.
+This verse also shows a subtle shift in the psalm.
+In the first section (verses 1-7) David desperately cried out for help.
+In doing so, he thought deeply about who God is and what He does.
 Those thoughts did not make David retract his plea for help, but it did make him say, “I need to learn from this great God.
 Teach me Your way, O LORD.”

 iii.
 We could even say that David’s great need showed him his need to be taught.
 It brought him to say, “Don’t give me my way, Lord; teach me Your way.”